mayurifegade0606/CropShieldApp/README.md

-## CropShield - Crop Disease Detection Android App
+## CropShield - Crop Disease Detection and Monitoring System Using Machine Learning

 ## Overview
 **CropShield** is an Android application that helps farmers and agricultural users detect crop diseases through image analysis.
 Users can either upload or capture an image of a crop leaf using their mobile device.
 The image is then processed by a machine learning model hosted on a Flask backend.
 The app provides disease prediction and basic remedies using a React.js-based frontend integrated into the Android app.